Medical Policy: 08.03.01

 Duration and intensity of cognitive rehabilitation therapy programs vary:

-- One approach for comprehensive cognitive rehabilitation is a 16 week outpatient program consisting of 5 hours of therapy a day, 4 days per week.
-In this approach cognitive group treatment occurs for three 2-hour sessions each week and three 1-hour session (total of 9 hours per week).
+- One approach for comprehensive cognitive rehabilitation is a 16-week outpatient program consisting of 5 hours of therapy a day, 4 days per week.
+In another approach cognitive group treatment occurs for three 2-hour sessions each week and three 1-hour session (total of 9 hours per week).

 For the aging population, including patients with Alzheimer disease, and for patients with cognitive deficits due to post-encephalopathy, autism spectrum disorder, seizure disorder, multiple sclerosis, brain tumor or previous treatment of cancer, evidence on cognitive rehabilitation is insufficient to permit conclusions.
 Larger studies with longer follow up are needed to demonstrate durable benefits of cognitive rehabilitation therapy in these patients.

 Four Cochrane reviews have assessed the effectiveness of cognitive rehabilitation for recovery from stroke.
 The reviews evaluated spatial neglect, attention deficits, and memory deficits.
 The most recent updates of these reviews for these 3 domains made the following conclusions:

 - Spatial neglect: A 2013 update identified 23 RCTs with 628 patients.
 There was very limited evidence for short-term improvements on tests of neglect with cognitive rehabilitation.
 However, for reducing disability due to spatial neglect and increasing independence, the effectiveness of cognitive rehabilitation remained unproved.